cakersrailroad/sassy-flex-grid/README.md

               "type": "number",           //Type of value the number will display "format": "numberOldStyle", //angular js filter that will be applied to this column, available(convertStringToNumber, currencyOldStyle, numberOldStyle, percentOldStyle)
-              "editable": true,  //should this column be editable "callbackKey": "16/17Callback", //callback function name that will be triggered when the user makes an edits "objectKey": "ly_guaranteed_imp", //Key value that has this value in your data object "width": "flex-2", //flex box style flex width, available(flex-1, flex-2, flex-3, flex-4. flex-5. flex-6) "columnStyles": "center-align border-top border-bottom border-right border-left"  //classes that will be applied to the column level, classes can be seperated by space
+              "editable": true,  //should this column be editable "callbackKey": "16/17Callback", //callback function name that will be triggered when the user makes an edits "editableStyleKey": "_editableStyle",  //classes that will be applied to the column level, classes can be separated by space
+              "objectKey": "ly_guaranteed_imp", //Key value that has this value in your data object "width": "flex-2", //flex box style flex width, available(flex-1, flex-2, flex-3, flex-4. flex-5. flex-6)
+              "columnStyles": "center-align border-top border-bottom border-right border-left"  //classes that will be applied to the column level, classes can be separated by space
             }
         }
 ```